-Stephen E. O’Day is Partner and Head of the Environmental Law and Sustainability Practices at Smith, Gambrell & Russell, LLP.
+Stephen E. O’Day is Partner and Head of the Environmental Law, Sustainability and Cannabis Practices at Smith, Gambrell & Russell, LLP.

 The Environmental Practice Group handles all aspects of traditional environmental legal issues and OSHA compliance.
 SGR’s Sustainability Practice Group provides focused legal advice and representation to companies and entities regarding sustainability initiatives, sustainable businesses and business practices, renewable energy, business issues, planning and litigation.